FreshConsulting/angular-cheatsheet/README.md

 ## Set Yarn as the default package manager

 Do you use [Yarn](https://github.com/yarnpkg/yarn)?
-You can [set Yarn as the default package manager](https://medium.com/@beeman/using-yarn-with-angular-cli-db2e318e43c5) when you scaffold Angular using Angular CLI [1].
+You can [set Yarn as the default package manager](https://medium.com/@beeman/using-yarn-with-angular-cli-db2e318e43c5) when you scaffold Angular using Angular CLI.

 `ng set --global packageManager=yarn`